kacirekj/freebsd-sh-shell-history/README.md

 # FreeBSD sh history backup script

-This simple script merges your `sh` history into a global history file and then merges it back into your regular `sh` history file.
+This simple script merges your `sh` history into a global history file and then copies it back into your regular `sh` history file.

 ## Overview